 - A careers consultant is available for advice on a range of career issues at any stage of students' time at Trinity Laban, until up to three years after graduation.

-- This can include analysing career ideas and exploring options, applying for jobs - CVs, covering letters, application forms, and interviews.
-It can also include support for those considering changing course or career direction, or looking for scholarship support and making scholarship applications.
+- This can include analysing career ideas and exploring options, applying for jobs, completing CVs, covering letters, application forms, and interviews.
+Guidance can also be given to students considering changing course or career direction, or looking and applying for scholarships.

 - Trinity Laban offers specialist health and injury support to both music and dance students.
 Programmes are supported by complementary study sessions in Pilates, Yoga and Alexander Technique.

-- There is a wide range of support available to give students help when they need it, ranging from practical support on any aspects of their studies to help with issues of an emotional or personal nature.
+- There is a wide range of support available to give students help when they need it.
+This ranges from practical support on any aspects of their studies to help with issues of an emotional or personal nature.

-- Support from the conservatoire includes one-to-one support, help claiming benefits, dyslexia support, on-site needs assessments, extra-time for some assessments, accessible assessment methods, and reasonable adjustments to accommodate needs.
+- The conservatoire offers one-to-one support, help claiming benefits, dyslexia support, on-site needs assessments, extra-time for some assessments, accessible assessment methods, and reasonable adjustments to accommodate needs.

-- The conservatoire also ensures, disability awareness training for staff, and a confidential disclosure process.
+- There is disability awareness training for staff, and a confidential disclosure process.

 - The library has braille technology, an adjustable workstation and specialist dyslexia software on all computers.

-- There is an active student's union which organises events, classes and represents students in matters of concern.
+- The Students' Union organises events, societies and represents students in matters of concern.

 - Students can purchase an NUS card.

-- Trinity College of Music was founded in 1872, and Laban’s Art of Movement Studio in Manchester in 1948.
+- Trinity College of Music was founded in London in 1872, and Laban’s Art of Movement Studio was formed in Manchester in 1946.

-- They merged in 2005 to become the Trinity Laban Conservatoire of Music and Dance.
+- Both entities merged in 2005 to become Trinity Laban Conservatoire of Music and Dance.

 Notable Alumni and Famous Faces

-Trinity Laban – Faculty of Dance, Laban Building, Creekside, London, SE8 3DZ, Trinity Laban – Faculty of Music, King Charles Court, Old Royal Naval College, Greenwich, London, SE10 9JF
+Trinity Laban Faculty of Dance, Laban Building, Creekside, London, SE8 3DZ, or Trinity Laban Faculty of Music, King Charles Court, Old Royal Naval College, Greenwich, London, SE10 9JF